When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 That being said, his last Truck Series race was in 2013 and he’s spent the majority of the past few seasons honing his Xfinity Series chops.

-In 2018 he finished the Xfinity Series season in 23rd position overall and hopes to improve on that going into 2019.
+In 2018 he finished the Xfinity Series season in 23rd position overall and hopes to improve on that next year.

 David Starr currently drives full-time in the Xfinity Series for Jimmy Means Racing but has represented many teams throughout his career.
 If he does compete in Cup Series races in 2019 it will most likely be in the No. 51 Chevrolet Camaro ZL1 for Rick Ware Racing and/or with the No. 97 Toyota Camry for the African owned Obaika Racing team.

-Although he’s experience the most success in his career in the Truck Series division, he has not participated in a race there in over half a decade.
+Although he’s experienced the most success in his career in the Truck Series division, he has not participated in a race there in over half a decade.

 At Xfinity Series level, Starr has 163 total races spanning 13 years.
 He has finished in the top-10 on three occasions.